gamemann/XDP-Firewall/README.md

 The firewall is still decent at filtering non-spoofed attacks, especially when a block time is specified so that malicious IPs are filtered at the beginning of the program for some time.

+### Rate Limiting
+This firewall supports both source **flow-based** (`flow_pps` and `flow_bps` settings) and **IP-based** (`ip_pps` and `ip_bps` settings) rate limiting.
+However, source IP-based rate limiting is disabled by default and can be enabled inside of the [`config.h`](https://github.com/gamemann/XDP-Firewall/blob/master/src/common/config.h#L40) file.

+The reason source IP-based rate limiting is disabled by default is because both methods require seperate calculations which isn't ideal if both methods aren't used inside of filter rules.
+I've found most users prefer flow-based rate limiting which is why I decided to only enable that by default.

 ### Filter Logging
 This tool uses `bpf_ringbuf_reserve()` and `bpf_ringbuf_submit()` for filter match logging.
 At this time, there is no rate limit for the amount of log messages that may be sent.
 Therefore, if you're encountering a spoofed attack that is matching a filter rule with logging enabled, it will cause additional processing and disk load.